 In 2013, the Board adopted the DSU Plan to advance the interests of the Corporation by attracting and retaining highly competent persons as directors, officers and employees, to allow such persons to participate in the long term success of the Corporation and to promote a greater alignment of interests between the participants designated under the DSU Plan and the Shareholders of the Corporation.
 The Board subsequently adopted an amendment to the DSU Plan on March 25, 2014 to allow the Corporation to settle its obligations under the DSU Plan through the treasury issue of Common Shares.
 The DSU Plan was approved by Shareholders on April 29, 2014 and is available on the Corporation's website at www.excellonresources.com.
+For a description of the DSU Plan, see "Statement of Executive Compensation - Long-Term Incentives - Deferred Share Units".

-As at March 23, 2016, 1,621,409 DSUs had been granted representing 2.9% of the issued and outstanding Common Shares.
+As at March 24, 2017, 2,180,636 DSUs had been granted representing 2.9% of the issued and outstanding Common Shares.